wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 cd run_tests
 composer require drupal/token
 composer require "drupal/webform:5.0-rc1" # No stable release yet.
-# The latest PHPUnit fails if the -c option points to a file inside a folder, for some.
+# The latest PHPUnit fails if the -c option points to a file inside a folder, for some
 # reason.
 This is a work-around:
 cp web/core/phpunit.xml.dist .
-sed -i 's/test\//web\/core\/tests\//' phpunit.xml.dist
+sed -i '' 's/tests\//web\/core\/tests\//' phpunit.xml.dist
 </code></pre>

 The above code will use Drupal 8.4.3.
 Unfortunately, Drupal introduced a bug which makes Kernel tests incompatible with SQLite, which is what I use when running tests.
 To correct the issue, I had to apply the following patch: